licjapodaca/jmeter/README.md

 	The downloaded file must be locate at `JMETER_HOME\lib\ext` folder once you extract the JMeter binaries.

-	Recommended plugins to install from `Plugin Manager`:
+- Recommended plugins to install from `Plugin Manager`:

   - Custom Thread Groups

-- You must modify the variable called `proxy.cert.validity` from the file called `jmeter.properties` located at the JMETER home directory inside the `bin` folder, specify the amount of time in days of the JMETER certificate expiracy.
-Then, from a Http(s) Script Recorder generate the certificate that you need to install in Mozilla Firefox to record HTTPS websits.

 ## **Types of Tests**